mvysny/playwright-perftest-vaadin/README.md

 After the app is up-and-running, please run the performance test itself:

 * Via your IDE, by running the `PerformanceIT` java class as a test suite, OR
-* From command-line via Gradle: `./gradlew integrationTest`
+* From command-line via Gradle: `./gradlew integrationTest --info`

 ## Increasing number of browsers